 It is not permitted to receive any kind of assistance during the races at sea.

-The winner of Lyø Escape 2020 is the first boat to cross the finishing line on Sunday 23rd.
+The winner of Lyø Escape 2021 is the first boat to cross the finishing line on Saturday 21rd.
 There is an applause from the fellow participants and a photo is taken of the winners and the participants.
-The winner win receive the file by email after the race.
+The winner will receive the file by email after the race.

-The award ceremony takes place at the Meeting Point tent Sunday 23rd. at 14.00.
+The award ceremony takes place at the Inn Saturday 21 in the evening

 The participant confirms by his/her signature at the registration that the participation in the race is fully at his/her own risk.
-Vegvisir Race does not take any responsibility for damage to materials, personal injury or death, which happens because of tragic accidents before, during or after the race.
+Lyø Escape does not take any responsibility for damage to materials, personal injury or death, which happens because of tragic accidents before, during or after the race.

 Each participating boat must have a valid third-party liability insurance.
 Documentation for valid insurance must be presented at the registration.

 NB!
-The Race Committee has the right to change the sailing instructions before the skippers meetings.
+The Race Committee has the right to change the sailing instructions until before the skippers meeting.